vlad-timotei/wpgp-tools/README.md

 ## #6 Other features
 - Keeps the editor in the middle of the screen when Page Up/Page Down shortcuts are used
 - *Added* and *Last modified* in browser's local date format and time zone.
+This works correctly if the device language and time are set to your country language and timezone.
 - Prompts for unsaved strings
 - Adds an Anonymous author checkbox for user filter